 John Julius Angerstein was 35 years older than the painter Thomas Lawrence, and became his friend and patron shortly after Lawrence’s arrival in London in 1787.
 Lawrence portrayed Angerstein, his family and his circle of close friends many times.

 This is the earliest of four known portraits of Angerstein by Lawrence, probably painted around 1790 when Lawrence was about 20.
 It seems to have been painted impromptu on top of an unfinished portrait of a different man, which is now starting to show through the paint.
 The portrait of Angerstein may have been painted at a single sitting, and has a rapidly-painted sketchy appearance.
-Lawrence’s last portrait of Angerstein depicts him at the age of about 84.
+Lawrence’s last portrait of Angerstein depicts him at the age of 84.
 Lawrence was repeatedly in debt and Angerstein frequently lent him money, most of which Lawrence never paid back.

 The son of a German doctor, Angerstein was born in St Petersburg in 1735 and is believed to have come to London in 1750.
 He was instrumental in the development of the insurance brokers Lloyd’s of London, of which he was the chairman from 1790 until 1796.
 Angerstein was wealthy but not ostentatious in either dress or lifestyle, and he devoted much of his income to charitable work.
 He did, however, develop a passion for collecting paintings, and Thomas Lawrence and the painter Benjamin West (1738–1820) may have advised him in his acquisitions.